lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

  # Open fastai Deep Learning Software in Container

- Now get back to a windows console window and clone my repository to H: drive.
+ Now open windows console and clone my fastai repository to H: drive.
 Do not use Google Drive or H Drive or you will have mount permission difficulties.

  ```console
  c:
  git clone https://github.com/lovellbrian/course22
  ```
- Make sure you have visual studio code (or pycharm) installed.
+ Make sure you have Visual Studio Code (or pycharm) installed.

- If not fetch from Visual Code from [here](https://code.visualstudio.com/download).
+ If not fetch from Visual Studio Code from [here](https://code.visualstudio.com/download).

- Open Visual Studio Code
+ Open VS Code

  ![Alt text](/images/image-13.png)

-Open your cloned folder H:course22.
+Then open your cloned folder H:course22 in VS Code using Open Folder.

 VS Code may ask a few questions such as asking to install the devcontainers extension.
 Accept the suggestions.
-Eventually it will ask you permission to Reopen in a Container.
+Eventually it will ask you for permission to Reopen in a Container.
 This will now create a new container to run your code.
 Please click on Show Log to see the software being installed.

 ![Alt text](/images/image-16.png)